 But the third option, and one that’s highly recommended, is to turn on the Safer Credit Building feature.
 In that way, Chime uses the money you’ve already added to your Credit Builder account to cover your credit card charges each month.

-How to Sign Up for the Chime Credit Builder Card
+How to Sign Up for the Chime Credit Builder

-You need to have a Chime Spending Account to open the Chime Credit Builder.
-You can apply for a Chime Spending Account in as little as 2 minutes and you can even complete the process on your smartphone.
+You need to have a Chime Checking Account to open the Chime Credit Builder.
+You can apply for a Chime Checking Account in as little as 2 minutes and you can even complete the process on your smartphone.
 You’ll start by entering your email.
 You’ll need to provide identifying information that is a typical requirement for all financial accounts.
 That may include a copy of your driver’s license and any other documentation needed to establish your identity.

 - Your full name